 Despite (or perhaps because of) a proliferation of marketing channels, from broadcast ads to pay-per-click, direct mail to programmatic advertising, it’s harder than ever for companies to understand just what makes a customer click “buy.”

 So if the customer falls off their path to purchase, how can businesses develop a customer journey map that helps them find their way back?
 The answer lies in leveraging your first-party data to account for the “the three C’s”: create, capture, and calibrate.

 First, companies need to create cross-device consistency and usability to allow customers to move between devices; 67% of consumers report moving sequentially between devices for the purpose of online shopping, and 98% of those switch between devices in a certain day.
 Drilling down further, 65% of consumers begin the path to purchase on a smartphone, and 61% of those continue on a PC/laptop while 4% continue on a tablet.

-Customers expect their experience between devices to be seamless, and if your website isn’t responsive across different devices, you’re losing potential customers.
+Customers expect seamless experiences between devices, and if your website isn’t responsive across different devices, you’re losing potential customers.
 Two out of three smartphone users say a mobile-friendly site makes them more likely to buy a company’s product or service, and 74% say they’re more likely to return to the site if it’s mobile-friendly.
 Your business’s cross-device solution, therefore, is to build a responsive e-commerce site and market across devices.

 Capture Customers’ Attention

 Next, companies should capture customers’ attention fast–and keep it.
 The typical consumer today only has an attention span of eight seconds.
 If your website takes too long to load, it doesn’t matter if it’s perfectly designed to showcase your incredible product.